A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Proposed Method

 \subsection{Universal Attack}

-The vulnerability of CNNs to adversarial attack may originate from its learning mechanism.
-The decision strategy learned by the network to correctly identify a class can be effectively exploited by a perturbation leading to a misclassification \cite{jetley2018}.
-This indicates the possibility of a UAA attack exploiting an amalgamation of the network's decision strategies for the individual classes.
+The vulnerability of a trained CNNs to adversarial attacks may originate from its learning mechanism.
+The decision strategy learned by the network to recognize a class can be effectively exploited by a perturbation leading to a misclassification \cite{jetley2018}.
+This indicates the possibility of a UAA exploiting an amalgamation of the network's decision strategies for the individual classes.